LiYiMingM/DPSL3D-measurement/README.md

 You agree not to reproduce, modified, duplicate, copy, sell, trade, resell or exploit any portion of the images and any portion of derived data in any form to any third party without author’s prior written permission.

 You agree not to further copy, publish or distribute any portion of the Dataset.
 Except, for internal use at a single site within the same organization it is allowed to make copies of the dataset.

+Note again that by downloading the dataset you acknowledge that you have read the agreement, understand it, and agree to be bound by them.
+If you do not agree with these terms and conditions, you must not download and/or use the Dataset.

 Authors reserves the right to terminate your access to the Dataset at any time.